 "What Marshall McLuhan called the 'perfect memory' of computers has, in our time, spawned a garden of competing narratives and conceptions of the past/present/future [...]
 In today’s chaotic media environment, not even a global pandemic can restore a shared sense of Reality."

 Was there ever a 'shared sense of Reality'?
-The real question is whether we need a shared sense of Reality to form valuable communities, or whether there is a different path which only shares non-contextual, transactional interactions?
+The real question is whether we need a shared sense of Reality to form valuable communities, or whether there is a different path in which we only share non-contextual, transactional interactions?

 That is, at what level does one need to share reality to develop viable means of living together that are not totalitarian?

-"The telegraph, time zones, radio, and television led to new patterns of mass connectivity and synchronization.
-Time was made visual and divided into smaller and smaller units that allowed us to achieve unprecedented levels of coordination [...]
-This trend has come to its logical conclusion because we all live inside a cage of time made up of 32 satellites orbiting Earth.
+"The telegraph, time zones, radio, and television led to new patterns of mass connectivity and synchronisation.
+Time was subdivided into smaller and smaller units allowing us to achieve unprecedented levels of coordination [...]
 Twentieth century time was imposed on people from the top-down.
 Twenty-first century time is a bottom-up choose your own adventure story that allows people to make their own time machines and live anywhen."

 The internet has enabled ordinary people to once again create their own sense of time.
 This is the most powerful political tool there is.
 It's no mistake that Satoshi talks - at length - about "timestamp servers" in the Bitcoin whitepaper.
 This has always been what peer-to-peer technologies are about: freedom from authoritarian routines.